Skip to main content

 What This Means for Madera County Residents

-Madera, California has received an Air Quality Grade of C (57/100) based on a decade of EPA monitoring data.
+Madera, California has received an Air Quality Grade of C (57/100) based on a decade of monitoring data from the EPA's air quality monitoring program.
 The current median AQI of 52 falls in the "Moderate" range.

 Encouragingly, air quality here has been improving, with the median AQI dropping by 16 points over the monitoring period.
 This trend suggests continued investment in emission controls and cleaner energy.

 The primary pollutant affecting this area is Ground-Level Ozone.
-Over the past 5 years, this area has averaged 26 unhealthy air quality days per year — days when sensitive groups (children, elderly, those with respiratory conditions) should limit outdoor activity.
+Over the past 5 years, this area has averaged 26 unhealthy air quality days per year, days when sensitive groups (children, elderly, those with respiratory conditions) should limit outdoor activity.
+The American Lung Association's State of the Air report provides additional context on long-term health risks from air pollution exposure.